Vic Michaelis: Television

+In 2023, they became the host of the Dropout show Very Important People, in which they interview comedians playing improvised characters while wearing elaborate costumes.
 In episode ten of Game Changers seventh season, Michaelis and Aabria Iyengar were elected as honorary presidents of Dropout.

+In 2026, Michaelis appeared in the spy thriller TV series Ponies as Cheryl.
+They also starred in Dimension 20: Gladlands, the actual play show's 27th campaign, as Hugi.

 Film

 Michaelis appeared in the 2021 film Four Walls.
 In 2023, Michaelis starred in the Hallmark Hannukah time loop film Round and Round as Rachel.

-Podcasts and radio

-Michaelis frequently appears on the podcast Comedy Bang!
-Bang!
-In 2024, Michaelis was a guest on Andy Richter's radio show The Andy Richter Call-In Show.
-In 2025, Michaelis wrote and recorded an audiobook titled One Man's Trash: A Novella under the pen name Taylor Scarborough-Faigher.
-In 2025, Michaelis was a guest on Hank Green's podcast Ask Hank Anything.
-In 2025, Michaelis was a guest on Smosh's podcast Smosh Mouth and Try Not To Laugh Challenge episode number 151 on Smosh Pit.
+They starred as Violet in the dark comedy film D(e)ad (2026).
+The film, written by Isabella Roland and directed by Roland's mother, Claudia Lonow, had an independent and crowdfunded production.
+In reference to Michaelis' work in D(e)ad, Ponies, and Very Important People, BJ Colangelo of /Film called it "a delightful bit of whiplash" to see "Michaelis perform across three different levels of production, value and style between their newest projects, and it is a testament to their talent as a performer".

 Personal life

-Michaelis is non-binary, and uses they/them and she/her pronouns.
+Michaelis is bisexual and non-binary.
+They use they/them and she/her pronouns but prefers they/them.

 Michaelis met their husband, a biologist, when they were both students at the University of Toronto Scarborough while acting in a play he was directing.
 They were married in 2018.

-Michaelis has mentioned that they did not know their mother well.
-In 2024, Michaelis announced that their mother had died.

 Michaelis has a second-degree black belt in taekwondo and used to compete when they were a child.